dlip/chouchou/README.md

   - Qwerty/WASD Layout
 - [GP2040-CE](firmware/gp2040-ce)
   - PC or console gamepad
-  - note PS5 requires an adapter like the [Wingman FGC](https://shop.brookaccessory.com/en/products/wingman-fgc)
+  - Note: PS5 requires an adapter like the [Wingman FGC](https://shop.brookaccessory.com/en/products/wingman-fgc)

 - Solder the RP2040-Zero to the board either directly or using the headers you purchased
 - Build and flash the firmware